tusharmaharishi/LinearCalculator/README.md

 # LinearCalculator
 <html>
 <body>
-This is a linear algebra calculator.
+This is a Linear Algebra calculator.
 </body>
 </html>